breadboard-ai/breadboard/packages/breadboard/docs/grammar/mental-model.md

 The `return` line instantiates a node, passing it the input `foo` and assigning its output `reversed` to the recipe's output `bar`.

+### Lambdas, closures and other more advanced topics

 #### Passing lambdas

 Node types are first class entities that can be passed as values: